Associate Professor of Environment and Natural Resources EmeritaEmail: firstname.lastname@example.org

 I have been a professor at the University of Vermont since 1992.
 My research here has involved further studies of nitrogen fixation, analysis of riverine P spiriling, food web and nutrient limitation studies in Lake Champlain, examination of stable isotope patterns in lakes, remote sensing of cyanobacterial blooms, and paleolimnological study of lake response to changing land use.
 I spent a sabbatical year in New Zealand in 2000 examining the impact of resuspended sediments on zooplankton feeding in Lake Waihola.

-I teach courses in Limnology, Stream Ecology, Wetlands Ecology and Management, and Integrating Analyses of Natural Resource Issues and serve as Chair of RSENR's M.S. concentration Aquatic Ecology and Watershed Science.
+I taught courses in Limnology, Stream Ecology, Wetlands Ecology and Management, and Integrating Analyses of Natural Resource Issues and served as Chair of RSENR's M.S. concentration Aquatic Ecology and Watershed Science.

 Ph.D.
 1982 University of Manitoba (whole-lake phosphorus cycling and the relationship between N:P supply ratio and cyanobacterial blooms)

 M.S.
 1976 University of Manitoba

 Levine, S.N., R.F.
 Zehrer, and C.W.
 Burns.
 2005.
 Impact of resuspended sediments on zooplankton feeding in Lake Waihola, New Zealand.
 Freshwater Biology.
 50: 1515-1536.

 Ferber, L.R., S.N.
 Levine, A. Lini, and G. Livingston.
 2004.
 Do cyanobacteria dominate in eutrophic lakes because they fix atmospheric nitrogen?
 Freshwater Biology.
 49: 690-708.